cambiotraining/bioinformatics-software-pipelines/materials/01-package_managers.md

 In many cases package managers can also install software directly from code repositories such as GitHub, adding further flexibility to how we manage our scientific software.

-### _Conda_/_Mamba_ Package Manager
+## Conda/Mamba

-A popular package manager in data science, scientific computing and bioinformatics is **_Mamba_**, which is a successor to another package manager called _Conda_.
+A popular package manager in data science, scientific computing and bioinformatics is **Mamba**, which is a successor to another package manager called Conda.

-_Conda_ was originally developed by [Anaconda](https://anaconda.org/) as a way to simplify the creation, distribution, and management of software environments containing different packages and dependencies.
+Conda was originally developed by [Anaconda](https://anaconda.org/) as a way to simplify the creation, distribution, and management of software environments containing different packages and dependencies.
 It is known for its cross-platform compatibility and relative ease of use (compared to compiling software and having the user manually install all software dependencies).
-_Mamba_ is a more recent and high-performance alternative to _Conda_.
+Mamba is a more recent and high-performance alternative to Conda.
-While it maintains compatibility with _Conda_'s package and environment management capabilities, _Mamba_ is designed for **faster dependency resolution and installation**, making it a better choice nowadays.
+While it maintains compatibility with Conda's package and environment management capabilities, Mamba is designed for **faster dependency resolution and installation**, making it a better choice nowadays.
-Therefore, the rest of this section focuses on _Mamba_ specifically.
+Therefore, the rest of this section focuses on Mamba specifically.

-One of the strengths of using _Mamba_ to manage your software is that you can have different versions of your software installed alongside each other, organised in **environments**.
+One of the strengths of using Mamba to manage your software is that you can have different versions of your software installed alongside each other, organised in **environments**.
 Organising software packages into environments is extremely useful, as it allows to have a _reproducible_ set of software versions that you can use and reuse in your projects.

 For example, imagine you are working on two projects with different software requirements: